 Buying a Self-Rimming Kitchen Sink

-- What size of sink do you need? - Since a drop-in sink doesn't need to fit perfectly in the hole in your countertop, you can fudge the measurement a little bit.
+What size sink do you need? - Since a drop-in sink doesn't need to fit perfectly in the hole in your countertop, you can fudge the measurement a little bit.
 The lip will obscure most minor messes.

-- How to choose the right color? - Here, you will find plenty of choices for matching your existing kitchen design.
+How to choose the right color? - Here, you will find plenty of choices for matching your existing kitchen design.

 The most common material is stainless steel, but consider the different options:

-- Stainless steel - is relatively lightweight, heat and fire-resistant, and easy to clean.
+Stainless steel - is relatively lightweight, heat and fire-resistant, and easy to clean.
 Stainless sinks are available in varying gauges (thickness).
 Tip: the higher the gauge, the thinner the steel.

-- Granite Composite - this material is incredibly hard, scratch and stain-resistant, and very durable.
-It does not have to be sealed or resealed which saves you money.
-It can even accommodate your hot pots and pans as it can resist up to 535 degrees F heat and the color won't fade.
+Granite Composite - this material is incredibly hard, scratch and stain-resistant, and very durable.
+It does not have to be sealed or resealed, which saves you money.
+It can even accommodate your hot pots and pans as it can resist up to 535 degrees F heat, and the color won't fade.

-- Plastic - provides a stain-resistant surface.
+Plastic - provides a stain-resistant surface.
 It is easy to clean with non-abrasive cleaners, but since it's plastic, it's just not that durable.

 For do-it-yourself homeowners, installation is simple as long as there is already a pre-cut hole in place.
 If not, it can be a little tricky cutting out the correct size of the hole into the countertop.
-After that, you simply drop in the new sink and seal it.
+After that, you drop in the new sink and seal it.
 For detailed instructions, you may want to check out this short installation video by Moen.

 Save on Drop-In Kitchen Sinks